wagtail/rfcs/text/037-accessibility-support.md

 > WIP: [WCAG2.1 AA compliance project board](https://github.com/wagtail/wagtail/projects/5)

+#### Training & accessibility awareness

+Identify training resources for contributors to Wagtail to understand key principles of accessibility.

+- To be referenced in Wagtail’s official documentation
+- Identify training resources for manual testing with assistive technologies so the core team has more testing expertise
+- Create a manual checklist of acceptance criteria for accessibility reviews

 #### Tooling R&D

 Identify tools to use for automated testing, and dev workflow integration.